Mahershala Ali: Awards

-Ali received Primetime Emmy and SAG Award nominations for his role in House of Cards (20132016).
-Ali was nominated for the Primetime Emmy for playing Wayne Hays in the third season of the HBO crime anthology True Detective (2019).
+Ali received Primetime Emmy and SAG Award nominations for his role in House of Cards (2013–2016).
+Ali was nominated for a Primetime Emmy for playing Wayne Hays in the third season of the HBO crime anthology True Detective (2019).
 The next year, he won the Primetime Emmy Award for Outstanding Children's Program for producing We Are the Dream: The Kids of the Oakland MLK Oratorical Fest (2020), and received another Emmy nomination for his role in the second season of Ramy (2020).
 He received nominations for the BAFTA and Golden Globe Award for Best Actor for his role in the science fiction romance Swan Song (2021).
 His narration of the Netflix documentary Chimp Empire (2023) earned him his fifth Emmy nomination.

 Ali received critical acclaim and won Academy Awards and SAG Awards for Best Supporting Actor for his performances as a drug dealer in the drama Moonlight (2016) and as Don Shirley in the biographical comedy-drama Green Book (2018), as well as a BAFTA and Golden Globe Award for the latter.
 He is the first Muslim actor to win an Oscar, as well as the second black actor (after Denzel Washington) to win multiple acting Oscars and the only black actor to win twice in the same acting category.